MISTERSOFT/my-travel-way/README.md

 - Install MapboxGL package
 - Create a map
 - Search places
+- Place maker to positionate user on the map

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.